saverymax/optimal-design-data-integration/doc/local_build/html/_sources/usage.md.txt

 ### Running

-An example command to run an experiment is shown below.
-The options here are set so the code will run quickly, but these should not be used for actual design generation.
-The CLI arguments used for the results reported in the paper can be found in the experiment_scripts directory. ```--v_parallel --cores=2``` are included in the options but could be removed or increased, depending on the number of cores available to you. ```data_reps``` is set to 2, but is increased (as well as the number of cores) for the reported experimental results.
+An example command to run an experiment is shown below. ```--v_parallel --cores=2``` are included in the options but could be removed or increased, depending on the number of cores available to you. ```data_reps``` is set to 2, but is increased (as well as the number of cores) for the reported experimental results.
 The settings used below are for demonstration purposes so that the algorithm will only run for a few minutes.
 These should not be used for reproducing the experimental results.
 See the ```experimental_scripts``` directory for these settings.
 ```
 Rscript optimal_design_site_occ.R --working_dir=. --save_dir=experimental_runs/test_run --exp_name=design-test-run --data_reps=2 --m=5 --min_visits=1 --max_visits=4 --vary_visits --model_selection=3 --random_starts=1 --exch_iter=2 --mcmc_iter=1000 --use_sim_po --po_data_file=po_gen_peak_ints-donut_peak=2_a=-2_b=0.5_g=1_d=0.25.Rds --intensity_func="donut" --sd=5 --bias_func="exponential" --alpha=-2 --beta=0.5 --gamma=1 --delta=0.25 --p=0.2 --v_parallel --cores=2
 ```
 Setting the initial values for the alpha, beta, gamma, and delta parameters will control the data generation process and specify a higher or lower intensity and bias.
-However, it is important that the ```--po_data_file``` name needs to match the parameter values.
+However, it is important that the ```--po_data_file``` name matches the parameter values.
 In the data provided with this code, these datasets have been pre-generated for a wide variety of parameter combinations.
 These are available in the directory ```data/sim_data```.
-This data is generated with the generate_po_data.R and generate_po_datasets.sh scripts, which is explained in the data section of this documentation.
+This data is generated with the generate_po_data.R and generate_po_datasets.sh scripts, which is explained in the [data section](data) of this documentation.

 The experimental results will be written to the folder named in the ```save_dir``` argument, ```experimental_runs/test_run``` above.
 This is created automatically by the script.
 Saved to this folder will be figures from the exchange (iterations, optimal designs, and convergence) and data generation.
-An .xlsx file will be saved that contains the optimal design indices for each random start, as well as the design scores (the minimized utility), including both the best score and the scores during the course of the optimization.
+An ```.xlsx1``` file will be saved that contains the optimal design indices for each random start, as well as the design scores (the minimized utility), including both the best score and the scores during the course of the optimization.
 The rest of the output printed during the experiment is written to stdout, which is left to the user to control.
-Typically I write these to .o and .e files that match the experiment name when running on the HPC cluster.
+Typically these are written to .o and .e files that match the experiment name when running on the HPC cluster.

 ## Applied Setting